Setar vs Tanbur: Understanding the Key Differences

 setaar and tanbour

-History of Setaar and Tanbur
+History of Setar and Tanbur

 Belonging to the stringed musical instrument family, the Setar produces sound when the musician strums its strings and manipulates pitch by moving fingers along the strings.
 Its structure bears a resemblance to the guitar, yet it possesses distinct nuances in terms of sound production and playing techniques.
+Setaar

 Contrary to the literal translation of “Setaar” in Persian, which means “Three Strings,” the instrument, in fact, comprises four bronze and steel strings.
 Each string extends from the resonating body (the bowl) to the neck, producing a distinct sound upon being plucked.
-The key components of a Setar are:

 Tanbur: An Overview